-DENVER, COLO. — The International Erosion Control Association (IECA) is calling for nominations for its 21st annual Awards of Environmental Excellence.
+DENVER — The International Erosion Control Association (IECA) Region One is calling for nominations for its annual Awards of Environmental Excellence.
 The awards program recognizes industry professionals and organizations for their contributions to the erosion and sediment control community.
-IECA will honor all award winners during its awards program and general session at Environmental Connection 2012 (EC12) Feb.
-26-29, 2012.
+IECA will honor all award winners during its awards program at Environmental Connection 2013 held in San Diego, Feb.
+10-13, 2013.

 Environmental Achievement Award — The Environmental Achievement Award is IECA’s premier award.
 It recognizes an outstanding erosion and/or sediment control project, program or system that demonstrates excellence in natural resource conservation and environmental protection.